 Q: How much money from lottery sales actually goes to support education?

-A: For the fiscal year 2017-18, 24.97 percent of every dollar earned was transferred to the Education Lottery Account for the General Assembly to appropriate to support education programs for students of all ages in South Carolina.
+A: Since the first lottery ticket sale in January of 2002, the Education Lottery has transferred $7.8 billion for appropriation by the General Assembly to support educational programs for students of all ages in South Carolina.

 Q: Who makes the decisions on how lottery net proceeds are

 A: The S.C.
 General Assembly makes all decisions on how the Lottery's net proceeds are appropriated.
 Check the Executive Budget Office, Department of Administration's website for information on appropriations of lottery funds.